Evaluator Guide · Phase-Aware Reading Order

 than easy admiration.

 The strongest way to challenge the case is to search for equivalents.
-If comparable documented examples exist, name them.
-If they do not, that is not proof by itself — but it is highly relevant data.
+If comparable mapped examples exist, name them.
+If they do not, that is not final proof by itself — but it is highly relevant data.

 QUESTION 01